Ackuq/serverless-on-heroku-katacoda/serverless-on-heroku/step2.md

 `heroku run:detached serverless`{{execute}}

-We run this in detached mode since the Katacoda terminal doesn't support attaching directly to the log stream.
+We run this in detached mode since the Katacoda terminal does not support attaching directly to the log stream.

-You will get an output when running the command which contains a command to see the log messages, in the form `heroku logs --app ... --dyno ...`, copy that command and run it if you are interested to see the logs (the command does not attach you to the log stream, so Katacoda supports it).
-If you implemented the function from above, you will see `Hello World!` on the console as we did not set any environment variable.
+You will get an output in the form `heroku logs --app ... --dyno ...` when running the command.
+The output contains a command to see the log messages.
+Copy that command and run it (the command does not attach you to the log stream).
+If your implementation is correct and your files got pushed to Heroku, you will see `Hello World!` on the console as we did not set any environment variable.